Debugging a Zig Test Failure

 };

-Finding the definition of os.system
+Finding the definition of os.system is easy, but

 you might be confused on how exactly it resolves given the